linuxdeploy/linuxdeploy-plugin-gtk/README.md

 # linuxdeploy-plugin-gtk

 This is an (as of yet experimental) plugin for linuxdeploy.
-Its job is to bundle additional resources for applications that use Gtk+ 2 or 3, and for common dependencies.
+Its job is to bundle additional resources for applications that use GTK, and for common dependencies.
 Those involve GLib schemas for instance.

 ## Usage